vsankarl/dcom/README.md

 # ClientServer
-The project demonstrates how to implement out of process c++ object and create / invoke from another process.
+The project demonstrates how to implement out of process c++ object and create / invoke from a client process.
 Both the client and server communicates via pipe.

 1. Functionalities: